Does somebody tell me how many people have fainted at an Obama rally lately?

 Stay.

-Fred Barnes, the Weekly Standard.
+Fred Barnes, The Weekly Standard, interesting story.

 Paul Kirk cannot vote after Tuesday, according to Republican lawyers.

-Republican lawyers say that Paul Kirk, who's now sitting in the Senate in the Ted Kennedy seat, will no longer be a Senator after election day, regardless when it's certified.
+Republican lawyers say that Paul Kirk, who's now sitting in the Senate in the Ted Kennedy seat, will no longer be a senator after Election Day, regardless when it's certified.

 Appointed Senator Paul Kirk will lose his vote in the Senate after Tuesday's election in Massachusetts of a new senator and cannot be the 60th vote for Democratic health care legislation, according to Republican attorneys.

-Kirk has vowed to vote for the Democrat bill even if Scott Brown is elected but not yet certified by state officials and officially seated in the Senate.
+Kirk has vowed to vote for the Democrat bill, even if Scott Brown is elected, but not yet certified by state officials and officially seated in the Senate.

 Kirk's vote is crucial because without the 60 votes necessary to stop a filibuster, the bill will be defeated, which would be a devastating loss for Obama and congressional Democrats.